 Safety Equipment Funding for Nonpublic Schools

-In addition, the Office of Nonpublic Schools will continue to work with individual schools to ensure that they receive the entire amount of reimbursement for which they are eligible.
+The Office of Religious and Independent Schools will continue to work with individual schools to ensure that they receive the entire amount of reimbursement for which they are eligible.

 Please call the NYSED Office of Educational Management Services, 518 474-6541, if you have any questions.

 2016-17 Nonpublic School Safety Equipment Grant Allocations

 The School Safety Equipment Grant Available Allocations for Years 1-4 are now available.
 For planning purposes, please use the link below to access your school's total allocation.